sebastienValade/PlumeAscentTracker/readme.txt

 Name of manuscript:
-	Plume Ascent Tracker: interactive Matlab software for analysis of explosion plumes in image data
+	Plume Ascent Tracker: interactive Matlab software for analysis of ascending plumes in image data

 Name of authors:
 	S. A. Valade (1)*, A.J.L.
 Harris (1), M. Cerminara (2)